aarron-lee/SimpleDeckyTDP/README.md

 ```

 If you do not have ryzenadj installed, you will need to get a working copy installed onto your machine.

+**For official SteamOS**, see SteamOS install instructions for more info.

 See [here](#ryzenadj-troubleshooting) for more info on ryzenadj